NickKartha/spyfall/README.md

 Then click the big "Help Translate Spyfall" button.
 After creating a user account you should be able to start working on a translation right away.
 Once you're done, I'll be sent an email and will add your translation to the live site as soon as possible.

+Lots of shortcomings to this services.
+Manually doing work is a lot better.

 ### Pull request

 If you're comfortable with Github and JSON files, feel free to simply create a new file in the `spyfall/i18n` directory, using `en.i18n.json` as a base.

+Nah, I'm not comfy at all, mate.

 ### Notes for translators

 Please make sure that the translations you provide are as close as possible to the original meaning - try not to alter roles or locations, as I'd like the game to still be playable when different players in the same game are using different languages.

+Oh, you know tht's what I'm going to do here.

 ## Running your own instance with custom locations